 Talk with the purchasing agent in charge of the commodity, explaining why the purchase was made outside established guidelines and explain what steps will be taken to prevent this happening again.
 The Purchasing Agent will ask you to follow up with an e-mail message.
 The agent may reply with an authorization number.
 The original message and the response should be printed and kept with the payment file.

 11. What are "political subdivisions" or "additional purchasers"?

 Political Subdivisions are city, town, and village governments, public schools and school districts, and other municipal entities established by the legislature.
 Whenever possible, the Office of Purchasing and Contracting tries to have suppliers make the state contracts available to these groups.

 12. Do we have to go with the lowest bidder?

 There are a number of factors that are used in making an award.
 Product quality, delivery time, environmental impact, and supplier ability are a few of these criteria.
 The lowest bidder that meets all the requirements usually gets the award.
 Awards to other than the lowest bidder meeting all requirements must be well justified.

 13. I haven’t received my goods although a Purchase Order was issued several weeks ago.
 What do I do?

-First make sure your business office has approved the order in the VISION System and sent to the vendor.
+First make sure your business office has approved the order in the VISION System and sent to the supplier.
 Check the delivery stated on the purchase order.
-If appropriate, call the vendor.
+If appropriate, call the supplier.
 If that doesn’t bring results contact the Purchasing Agent listed on the purchase order.

 14. I didn’t check my goods when they were delivered two months ago.
 Unpacking them I find they are damaged.
 Now what?

-Contact the vendor and request they be replaced.
+Contact the supplier and request they be replaced.
 If the issue cannot be resolved, contact the Purchasing Agent.